 The angle between bottom of the sit ski seat and the horizontal plane should adjust from 0 to 15°.

-The angle between the seat back and horizontal plane adjust from 90° to 120°.
+The angle between the seat back and horizontal plane should adjust from 90° to 120°.

 The torso straps on the sit ski should accommodate users with spinal injuries at vertebra C5 to T12.